EPIC448/blogpost-frontend/src/note.md

 Your Rails API should handle the data persistence.
 You should be using fetch()   {Refering to the React/redux fetch} within your actions to GET and POST data from your API - do not use jQuery method.

-Your application should have some minimal styling: feel free to stick to a framework (like react-bootstrap), but if you want to write (additional) CSS yourself, go for it!..

  Suggestion:
  Make a new Branch on the project when do the front … part.